Core self-evaluations: Generalized self-efficacy

 "Generalized self-efficacy", adapted from Albert Bandura's original definition of self-efficacy, is defined as an individual's estimate of his or her own ability to perform well and handle a variety of situations.
 Although an individual can differ in levels of self-efficacy across different domains, generalized self-efficacy is the global estimate of ability across a wide range of situations, and can be considered a stable trait.
 Individuals high in generalized self-efficacy are more likely to take on new tasks that allow for growth in their ability and are more persistent than those low in generalized self-efficacy.

 Self-esteem

 Self-esteem reflects a person's overall appraisal of his or her own worth.
 Self-esteem may, in fact, be one of the most essential core self-evaluation domains because it is the overall value one places on oneself as a person.

 Development of the construct

-The core self-evaluations trait was developed through the study of job satisfaction.
+The core self-evaluation trait was developed through the study of job satisfaction.
 Historically, three models have been used to study job satisfaction.